kantega/elevation-of-mlsec/README.md

 Elevation of MLSec is © 2024 Kantega AS.
 This work is licensed under the Creative Commons Attribution 4.0 International license ([https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)).

+## Working group
+- Author: Elias Brattli Sørensen.
+- Design: Jorun Kristin Bremseth.
-Working group: Elias Brattli Sørensen, Jorun Kristin Bremseth, Emil Jakobus Schroeder, Edvard Kristoffer Karlsen, August Heltne.
+- QA and advise: Emil Jakobus Schroeder, Edvard Kristoffer Karlsen and August Heltne.